tomer1727/Semantic_Pyramid_for_image_generation/README.md

  - gen-type: generator block type, default for one convolutinal layer in each block, res for residual block {default, res} [res]
  - generator-path: if path is given the generator initialize to the given model in this path
  - discriminator-path: if path is given the discriminator initialize to the given model in this path
- - train1-prob: probability for choosing type 1 training procedure (choose 1 in order to use only type 1 trainig procedure) [0.6]
+ - train1-prob: probability for choosing type 1 training procedure (choose 1 in order to use only type 1 training procedure) [0.6]
  - fixed-layer: used to train the model using only this layer
  - keep-temp-results: set this active for keeping temporary output images from the training procedure.
  - use-diversity-loss: set this active in order to use diversity loss as well